RenKa0/RenKa0/README.md

 ## What can I do?
 I can do a variety of systems; however, I have my limitations.
 My forte is backend, but as I said, I am a full-stack programmer.
-I can do a lot of what you want me to do; I am good at mathematics like trigonometry and physics.
+I can do a lot of what you want me to do; I am good at mathematics like trigonometry.

-Like the effect I did in my basic VFX implementation sample to give that effect of moving the dummy with your mouse.
+Like the effect I did in my basic VFX implementation sample to give that mouse movrment effect for the dummy.

 ```lua
 local direction = (ray.Position - towerToSpawn:GetPivot().Position) * 16